1. Description, Rationale, and Overview

 5.4 Therapeutic Alliance

-One of the most important aspects of the therapeutic alliance (TA) approach is the development of a cooperative relationship between client and counselor.
-Building a positive TA requires the counselor to start where the client is (i.e., to accept and work within the client’s frame of reference).
-This stands in marked contrast to traditional approaches, which demand that the client submit to the counselor’s (program’s) frame of reference as the starting point of treatment.
-For example, if the client at first minimizes the seriousness of his or her drug use problem or rejects the idea that it is a problem at all, the counselor refrains from accusing the client of being in denial (a tactic likely to heighten rather than reduce the client’s defensiveness) and instead asks the client to cooperate in a time-limited experiment (usually involving a trial period of abstinence) to assess the nature and extent of his or her involvement with psychoactive drugs.
+Suppose, for example, that the client first minimizes the severity of the drug usage problem or does not agree that drug counseling is necessary.
+In that case, the counsellor refrains from accusing the client of being in denial (a tactic likely to heighten rather than reduce the client’s defensiveness) and instead asks the client to cooperate in a time-limited experiment (usually involving a trial period of abstinence) to assess the nature and extent of his or her involvement with psychoactive drugs.
 Coerced or mandated clients pose the greatest challenge to getting a TA started.
-Typically, these clients appear for treatment angry, suspicious, mistrustful, and ready to do battle.
-Building a relationship under these trying circumstances requires a great deal of clinical finesse on the part of the counselor, who makes every effort to:
+Clients usually come to drug counseling angry, suspicious, and mistrusting.

-This treatment is best suited for clients who meet DSM-IV criteria for psychoactive drug addiction and are able to show up for scheduled sessions at an outpatient clinic.
-The program admits clients who are actively using alcohol and other drugs and those who have already achieved abstinence as inpatients or outpatients.
-The program treats all types of chemical addiction and cross-addictions irrespective of the client’s drug of choice (e.g., alcohol, cocaine, heroin) and has been used successfully with both adult and adolescent populations (treated separately).
-Chronically unemployed, dysfunctional clients are treated in separate groups from clients with substantially higher levels of psychosocial functioning.
-The program is coeducational, but a special women’s group is available for those who prefer to be treated in an all-female environment.
-A special dual-focus group (separate from the mainstream program) accommodates the special needs of clients with concurrent psychiatric illness.
+It is best suited to clients with psychoactive drug addiction and can show up for scheduled outpatient sessions for drug counseling.
+The program admits clients who actively use alcohol and other drugs and those who have already achieved abstinence as inpatients or outpatients.
+The program treats all types of chemical addiction and cross-addictions irrespective of the client’s drug of choice (e.g., alcohol, cocaine, heroin) and has been used successfully with adult and adolescent populations (treated separately).

 6.2 Clients Poorly Suited for This Counseling Approach